-It’s important to weigh all of these factors, from salaries to duties to employers, as you consider your career in banking.
-As you try to choose the right path — commercial or investment — think about which of these sectors most closely aligns with your long-term interests and goals.
+It’s important to weigh all of these factors, from salaries to duties to employers, as you consider your future career.
+As you try to choose the right path — commercial or investment banking — think about which of these sectors most closely aligns with your long-term interests and goals.